reslami/UCSD-Triton-Pathways/README.md

 The application uses SQLite for data storage.
 The database file is located at `instance/app.db`.

-To reset the database:
+To reset or initialize the database:
-1. Delete the `instance/app.db` file
+1. Delete the `instance/app.db` file (if it exists)
-2. Run `python init_db.py`
+2. Run `flask db upgrade` to create tables using migrations

-3. Run `flask db upgrade`
+For database schema changes:

-## Default Admin Account
+1. Make your model changes

-After initializing the database, you can log in with:
+2. Run `flask db migrate -m "Description of changes"`
-- Email: admin@example.com
+3. Run `flask db upgrade` to apply the changes

-- Password: change-this-password-immediately
+## Creating an Admin Account

-**IMPORTANT**: Change the admin password immediately after first login.
+When registering the first user in the system, select the "Admin" role in the registration form.
+This account will have administrative privileges for the application.

 ## License